n0mjs710/DMRmonitor/README.md

+---
+### FOR SUPPORT, DISCUSSION, GETTING INVOLVED ###

+Please join the DVSwitch group at groups.io for online forum support, discussion, and to become part of the development team.

+DVSwitch@groups.io

+---

 **Socket-Based Reporting for DMRlink**

 Over the years, the biggest request recevied for DMRlinkn (other than call-routing/bridging tools) has been web-based diagnostics and/or statistics for the program.